25 Aug I want to replace an existing amalgam filling: What are my options?

 There are circumstances where an amalgam filling requires replacing … additional decay in a previously repaired tooth, a broken filling, or the tooth itself experiences a crack.
 Under any of these circumstances, the size of the filling may be considered before determining treatment.
 Options include another filling, a dental crown, or tooth extraction.

 A holistic dentist will take into consideration the overall health of the patient, not just oral concerns.
-So when determining the best way to pursue dental corrections, a review of current health conditions will be discussed.
+So when determining the best way to pursue dental corrections, a review of current health conditions will be discussed. [pullquote]In the case of removing an existing amalgam filling, your dentist will follow the precautions necessary to guarantee your safety.[/pullquote]

 In the case of removing an existing amalgam filling, your dentist will follow the precautions necessary to guarantee your safety.
 These include providing the appropriate barriers and vapor containment.
 The amalgam filling removed will be stored for proper disposal.